Do you remember when you were little and you had all these plans and dreams for your life?

 I am brought to my knees in a heap thanking Him over and over and filled with His peace that passes all understanding.

 His assurance that He’s got this.
 It’s under control.
 I don’t have to have all the answers.
-I don’t have to know how this will work for my good.
+That’s not my job, that is God’s job to have the answers.

-I just have to trust in the One who holds me in His hand and hides me under the shadow of His wings and I know that I am ok.
+My job is just to trust in the One who holds me in His hand and hides me under the shadow of His wings and I know that I am ok.

 If you are going through something in your life that has you questioning God and His goodness and love.